India e-invoicing

 Unique Invoice Reference Number

 Initial requirements include the creation of a unique Invoice Reference Number (IRN) for each invoice.
-This will be generated by application to the Goods and Services Tax Network (GSTN), the software portal which administers the GST reporting regime, and Invoice Registration Portal (IRP) which is the e-invoice clearing system.
-This is done via a JSON file.
-There is likely to be several routes to obtain the IRN via GSTN, including manual upload of draft invoices; via phone SMS; directly from ERPs; or via specialist outsourcing e-invoice providers.
+This will be generated by application to the Invoice Registration Portal (IRP), which is the e-invoice clearing system.
+This is done via a JSON file — the open standard file format and interchange format.

 Approved e-invoices will then be available to the customer and vendor on the GSTN or from approved e-invoice providers.
 In printed or PDF form, this will include a QR code.
-The IRP sends the approved invoices to GST portal and GST returns.
-The GSTN will therefore be able to produce draft, pre-completed periodic VAT returns for taxpayers - promised sometime in the next year.
+The IRP sends the approved invoices to the GST portal and GST returns.
+The GSTN will therefore be able to produce draft VAT returns for taxpayers.

 India GST news